3 October, 2019

 Regardless of what kind of software you’re building, you will most certainly appreciate the following:

-- Performance – without the framework and virtual DOM overhead, it might offer superior performance to similar apps developed with conventional frameworks.
+- Svelte’s performance – without the framework and virtual DOM overhead, it might offer superior performance to similar apps developed with conventional frameworks.

 - Perfect for smaller projects – fewer dependencies and boilerplate can make a really big difference in the size of your app, especially for smaller projects